NamanKansal230505/IoT-slack-status/README.md

 Here's a brief high-level overview of the tech stack this device uses:

-- The code is written in C language and I have used Ardiuno Ide.
+- The code is written in C++ language and I have used Ardiuno Ide.
 - Development board I used is esp8266

 # ✍️ How to make one